Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 Coats acknowledged the heightened political environment during Tuesday's hearing and said he has tried to encourage intelligence professionals to focus on their work, not the criticism.

 "I want our people to get up in the morning and come to work thinking that this is what our job is, despite the swirl of politics that swirls around, not only in the Capitol but the world," Coats said.
 "Our mission is to keep our heads down.
-Our focus on the mission that we have to achieve in order to keep American people safe and our policy makers aware of what's happening."
+Our focus on the mission that we have to achieve in order to keep American people safe and our policymakers aware of what's happening."